aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2019-12-19-Temporal-Difference-Learning.md

 ## TD-Control

 The Control problem requires us to find both the optimal policy as well as value function.
 Here comes the dilemma of **Exploration** and **Exploitation**.
-This is one of the most fundamental problems in RL, and people have come up with various methods to solve it.
+This is one of the most fundamental problems in RL, and various approaches have been proposed over the years to strike a good balance between the two.
 The agent needs to make full use of information about the environment available to gain the maximum reward.
 Still, for knowing more about the environment, it needs to explore, which comes at the cost of getting less reward.
+As we would observe, it is a fundamental trade-off.

 Broadly, there are two approaches to balance exploration and exploitation-